Kwiebs/Forpetswithlove/exampleSite/content/english/blog/how-to-clean-fish-tank-properly.md

 Over-cycling or cleaning too thoroughly can crash your nitrogen cycle, while under-maintenance leads to poor water quality.
 Find a consistent routine.

-## Essential Aquarium Cleaning Equipment Gather these tools before starting:
+## Essential aquarium cleaning equipment gather these tools before starting:

-- **Aquarium siphon/gravel vacuum:** Removes water and debris simultaneously
+- Aquarium siphon/gravel vacuum: Removes water and debris simultaneously
-- **Bucket dedicated to aquarium use:** Never use for household chemicals
+- Bucket dedicated to aquarium use: Never use for household chemicals
-- **Water conditioner:** Removes chlorine, chloramines, and heavy metals
+- Water conditioner: Removes chlorine, chloramines, and heavy metals
-- **Algae scraper or magnetic cleaner:** removes algae from viewing glass
+- Algae scraper or magnetic cleaner: removes algae from viewing glass
-- **Aquarium-safe glass cleaner:** For exterior glass only
+- Aquarium-safe glass cleaner: For exterior glass only
-- **Clean cloths or sponges:** Aquarium-safe materials only
+- Clean cloths or sponges: Aquarium-safe materials only
-- **Dechlorinated water prepared:** Match tank temperature before water changes
+- Dechlorinated water prepared: Match tank temperature before water changes
-- **Test kit:** Liquid test kits are more accurate than strips
+- Test kit: Liquid test kits are more accurate than strips
-- **Net for fish:** Only if absolutely necessary during cleaning
+- Net for fish: Only if absolutely necessary during cleaning

-## Step-by-Step Cleaning Process
+## Step-by-Step cleaning process

 ### Step 1: Prepare and Plan

-- **Turn off equipment:** Unplug heaters, filters, and lights for safety
+- Turn off equipment: Unplug heaters, filters, and lights for safety
-- **Prepare replacement water:** Dechlorinate and temperature-match hours before needed
+- Prepare replacement water: Dechlorinate and temperature-match hours before needed
-- **Schedule cleaning:** Pick a time when you won't be rushed
+- Schedule cleaning: Pick a time when you won't be rushed
-- **Gather all supplies:** Have everything ready before starting
+- Gather all supplies: Have everything ready before starting

 ### Step 2: Remove and Siphon Water

-- **Start with water removal:** Place the siphon in the tank and create suction
+- Start with water removal: Place the siphon in the tank and create suction
-- **Don't remove more than 25-30%:** Larger changes can shock fish
+- Don't remove more than 25-30%: Larger changes can shock fish
-- **Use gentle technique:** Avoid disturbing substrate or decorations excessively
+- Use gentle technique: Avoid disturbing substrate or decorations excessively
-- **Watch for fish:** Ensure no curious fish get sucked into siphons
+- Watch for fish: Ensure no curious fish get sucked into siphons

 Never completely empty your tank and avoid removing fish during routine cleaning.
 Stress from netting and temporary relocation can cause illness.

 ### Step 3: Clean the Gravel and Substrate

-- **Vacuum in sections:** Don't clean all gravel in one session
+- Vacuum in sections: Don't clean all gravel in one session
-- **Move siphon methodically:** Push into gravel, then pull up to suck debris
+- Move siphon methodically: Push into gravel, then pull up to suck debris
-- **Clean different areas weekly:** Maintain bio-filter by leaving some areas undisturbed
+- Clean different areas weekly: Maintain bio-filter by leaving some areas undisturbed
-- **Stop when water is clear:** Cloudy water means you're over-cleaning
+- Stop when water is clear: Cloudy water means you're over-cleaning

 Gravel washing removes debris and waste that breaks down into harmful ammonia, but also houses beneficial bacteria.
 Balance is key.

 ### Step 4: Clean Interior Decorations

-- **Scrub algae visible on decorations:** Use aquarium-safe brush or cloth in removed tank water
+- Scrub algae visible on decorations: Use aquarium-safe brush or cloth in removed tank water
-- **Clean one third at a time:** Preserve beneficial bacteria
+- Clean one third at a time: Preserve beneficial bacteria
-- **Rinse in tank water:** Never use tap water with chlorine
+- Rinse in tank water: Never use tap water with chlorine
-- **Inspect decorations:** Remove sharp edges or deterioration
+- Inspect decorations: Remove sharp edges or deterioration

 Don't over-clean.
 Natural biofilm on decorations supports beneficial bacteria and gives fish grazing opportunities.

 ### Step 5: Remove Algae from Glass

-- **Use appropriate scraper:** For acrylic tanks, use acrylic-safe scrapers
+- Use appropriate scraper: For acrylic tanks, use acrylic-safe scrapers
-- **Scrape gently:** Especially important for acrylic tanks that scratch easily
+- Scrape gently: Especially important for acrylic tanks that scratch easily
-- **Clean viewing area:** No need to clean all glass surfaces every time
+- Clean viewing area: No need to clean all glass surfaces every time
-- **Address algae at the source:** Excess algae usually indicates nutrient imbalances
+- Address algae at the source: Excess algae usually indicates nutrient imbalances

 For persistent algae problems, investigate causes like excessive light, overfeeding, or nutrient imbalances rather than just scrubbing repeatedly.

 ### Step 6: Maintain and Inspect Equipment

-- **Inspect filter media:** Replace or clean according to manufacturer guidelines
+- Inspect filter media: Replace or clean according to manufacturer guidelines
-- **Check heater:** Ensure temperature settings are correct
+- Check heater: Ensure temperature settings are correct
-- **Clean filter intake:** Remove debris that blocks flow
+- Clean filter intake: Remove debris that blocks flow
-- **Test equipment functionality:** Ensure everything's working properly
+- Test equipment functionality: Ensure everything's working properly

 Never use bleach or household chemicals on aquarium equipment.
 If deep cleaning is necessary, use dilute aquarium-safe products or replacement parts.

 ### Step 7: Add Fresh Water Carefully

-- **Match temperature:** Within 1-2°F of existing tank water
+- Match temperature: Within 1-2°F of existing tank water
-- **Add slowly:** Pour gradually to avoid shocking fish
+- Add slowly: Pour gradually to avoid shocking fish
-- **Add water conditioner:** Before or during addition as recommended
+- Add water conditioner: Before or during addition as recommended
-- **Restore equipment:** Plug in heater and filter once water level is restored
+- Restore equipment: Plug in heater and filter once water level is restored

-## What About Filter Cleaning?
+## What about filter cleaning?

 Filter cleaning requires special attention: